rhuankarlus/docker-aws-cli/README.md

-# Docker Image with AWS-CLI and NodeJS
+# Docker Image with Docker and AWS-CLI
 Docker Image with Docker and AWS-CLI installed

 ## Verions: